New South Wales Consolidated Acts

 "registered club" means a club that holds a club licence under this Act.

-"related corporation" of a licensee means: (a) if the licensee is a
+(a) if the licensee is a

-(b) if the licensee is an individual-a corporation: (i) that
+if the licensee is an individual--a corporation--

 "resident" of licensed premises means a person (other than the licensee) who